All Episodes

 I'm telling you, this is what I fear.

-This is about much more than just an indictment over hair splitting memory recollections.
+This is about much more than just an indictment over hair-splitting memory recollections.

-And that's what if there is no violation of this espionage act, if there's no crime here that anybody committed by revealing the name of Valerie Plain, then there was no crime.
+And that's what, if there is no violation of this espionage act, if there's no crime here that anybody committed by revealing the name of Valerie Plain, then there was no crime.

 So we've got apparently cover-up of a non-crime.

-As I say, you get asked people bring them up four times, four hours each to the grand jury, their lawyers aren't in there, so you've got memory lapses, memory recollection problems, uh hair splitting at times.
+As I say, you get to ask people, bring them up four times, four hours each to the grand jury.

 These are going to now be called crimes, perjury, obstruction of justice.

-This is all based now, you know, I'm just trying to get ahead of the loop here, where this is all based on assumptions.
+I'm just trying to get ahead of the loop here.

-Again, the telephone number's 800-282-2882, and we be back after this.
+Again, the telephone number is 800-282-2882, and we be back after this.

 Stay with us.

-Uh excuse me, for those of you using the um rush at EIBNet.com email address, that server uh farm is down in Florida, and we're having intermittent uh power outages and back, and we've got a generator running down there.
+Excuse me, for those of you using the rush at EIBnet.com email address, that server farm is down in Florida, and we're having intermittent power outages and back.

-So I think circuit breakers keep tripping.
+So we think circuit breakers keep tripping.

-The temptation for any special counsel who has only one case to prosecute is to show an indictment for his money and his long effort, but Mr. Fitzgerald's larger obligation is to see that justice is done.
+The temptation for any special counsel who has only one case to prosecute is to show an indictment for his money and his long effort.

 And that should include ensuring that he doesn't become the agent for criminalizing policy differences.